Wendy’s launches Indiana-exclusive item, the ‘Hoosier Biscuit Bowl’ - NewsBreak

 The menu option is a “filling” bowl filled with buttered biscuits, homestyle-seasoned potatoes, sausage and gravy, a fried egg and shredded cheddar cheese.

 “We believe Wendy’s always delivers a better breakfast than the other guys, and the Hoosier Biscuit Bowl is no exception,” the restaurant said.
-“From its fresh-cracked egg to its creamy sausage and gravy, there’s no fouls when it comes to this premium meal.”‘I Dew’?: Indiana man to marry a can of Hard Mtn Dew in Las Vegas
+“From its fresh-cracked egg to its creamy sausage and gravy, there’s no fouls when it comes to this premium meal.”

 To celebrate the launch of the item, last week Wendy’s brought in former Indiana University basketball star Christian Watford to give away free Hoosier Biscuit Bowls to lucky customers at their Morris Street location in Indianapolis.